thoughtbot/dns/book/chapters/registering-a-new-domain.md

 ### Step two – Find a Registrar

-Now that we know our domain is available, we need to rent it from a registrar.
+Now that we know our domain is available, we need to lease it from a registrar.
 Picking a registrar is mostly a personal preference, here's what I personally look for:

 #### Wide selection of top-level domains